bosch-aisecurity-aishield/watchtower/README.md

 ### Prerequisites

-- For  running Watchtower in CLI, python3 and pip should be installed in the host system.
+- For  running Watchtower in CLI or UI version, python3 and pip should be installed in the host system.
+- For running UI-Docker version, docker and docker-compose should be installed in the host system

 Cloning Watchtower repo